-The primary drivers of Bass Coast's economy are the agriculture and tourism sectors, and population-related service sectors such as construction, health care and education.
+The primary drivers of Bass Coast's economy are the agriculture and tourism sectors, and population-related service sectors such as construction, real estate, health care and education.
 Together these industries account for the majority of Bass Coast's economic value, output and jobs as shown in Table 6.

 Bass Coast is a popular tourist destination, attributed to the coastal environment, nature and water-based activities and farmgate attractions and experiences.
-Although tourism is not a specific industry classification according to the Australian New Zealand Standard Industry Classification (ANZSIC), the sector is supported by a mix of activity within the Retail Trade and Accommodation and Food Services sectors which are both in the top 6 sectors of value added and are two of the top 3 sectors of employment in the municipality as shown in Table 6.
+Although tourism is not a specific industry classification according to the Australian New Zealand Standard Industry Classification (ANZSIC), the sector is supported by a mix of activity within the Retail Trade (4th highest value add) and Accommodation and Food Services (8th highest value add) sectors , whilst also being two of the top 4 sectors of employment in the municipality as shown in Table 6.
 The Phillip Island and San Remo Visitor Economy Strategy (Bass Coast Shire, 2016) identified Phillip Island and San Remo as the second most dependent community on tourism in Australia, after Central Australia.